 The dependent variable in this study is the firm performance measured by return on assets (ROA) presenting the ratio of earnings to total assets before interest and taxes.
-Prior studies used the same indicator to examine the association between corporate governance and firm performance as per Wu, Ting, Lin and Chang (2020); Danoshana and Ravivathani, T. (2019); Maseda, Iturralde and Arosa (2015).
-ROA is one of the financial performance dimensions used in corporate governance studies (Azila-Gbettor, Honyenuga, Berent-Braun and Kil, 2018).
-ROA shows the effects on performance of the board decisions on investments (Buallay, Hamdan and Zureigat, 2017).
-ROA reflects the efficiency of the firm in using its innovative resources to generate profits (Isidro and Sobral, 2015).
-Regarding the independent variables, four measures are used for measuring the effect of CG.
+Prior studies used the same indicator to examine the association between corporate governance and firm performance as per Wu et al. (2020), Danoshana and Ravivathani (2019), and Maseda et al. (2015).
+ROA is one of the financial performance dimensions used in corporate governance studies (Azila-Gbettor et al., 2018).
+ROA shows the effects on performance of the board decisions on investments (Buallay et al., 2017).
+ROA reflects the efficiency of the firm in using its innovative resources to generate profits (Isidro & Sobral, 2015).
+Regarding the independent variables, four measures are used for measuring the effect of corporate governance.
 Board size (BS) is measured through the number of total members on the board.
 Board independence (BI) is the ratio of the number of independent directors to the number of all directors.
 CEO duality (CEOD) is measured as a dummy variable, zero value if CEO and chairman are the same and one if the CEO and chairman are separate.
 Female directorship (FD) is measured with a dummy variable, one if there are female directors on the board and zero otherwise.

-In keeping with the work of Kao, Hodgkinson and Jaafar (2019), the current study uses firm size (FS), financial leverage (LEV) and sales growth (SG) as control variables.
+In keeping with the work of Kao et al. (2019), the current study uses firm size (FS), financial leverage (LEV), and sales growth (SG) as control variables.
 Different characteristics of firms in developed and developing markets affect corporate government structure differently.
-Larger companies are likely to be more diversified, and thus might be subjected to higher agency and bureaucratic costs (Choi, Park and Yoo, 2007).
-Small firms may also have trouble in minimizing agency problems (Lopez-Gracia and Mestre-Barberá, 2015).
-However, some studies state that small companies are frequently managed and owned by only one person and thus do not face this issue (Lopez-Gracia and Mestre-Barberá, 2015).
+Larger companies are likely to be more diversified, and thus might be subjected to higher agency and bureaucratic costs (Choi et al., 2007).
+Small firms may also have trouble in minimising agency problems (Lopez-Gracia & Mestre-Barberá, 2015).
+However, some studies state that small companies are frequently managed and owned by only one person and thus do not face this issue (Lopez-Gracia & Mestre-Barberá, 2015).
 For this study, firm size is measured by the natural logarithm of total assets.
-In terms of LEV, agency conflicts become more serious when a company is in financial difficulty (Lopez-Gracia and Mestre-Barberá, 2015).
-A firm with a high LEV ratio is more vulnerable to business shocks, since it has less ability to repay debt (Kao, Hodgkinson and Jaafar, 2019).
-As LEV is individual firm leverage, external control and capital structure needs to be monitored by creditors to protect interests.
+In terms of LEV, agency conflicts become more serious when a company is in financial difficulty (Lopez-Gracia & Mestre-Barberá, 2015).
+A firm with a high LEV ratio is more vulnerable to business shocks, since it has less ability to repay debt (Kao et al., 2019).
+As LEV is individual firm leverage, external control and capital structure need to be monitored by creditors to protect interests.
 This study measures financial leverage by using total debt to total equity.
-Regarding firm growth, Clarkson, Li, Richardson and Vasvari (2008) argue that profitable firms reveal their organizational legitimacy by complying with environmental regulations because they are better positioned to adopt them, while poorly performing firms may choose to limit disclosure or remain silent on the matter.
+Regarding firm growth, Clarkson et al. (2008) argue that profitable firms reveal their organisational legitimacy by complying with environmental regulations because they are better positioned to adopt them, while poorly performing firms may choose to limit disclosure or remain silent on the matter.
 Sales growth is measured by the ratio of current year sales minus previous year sales divided by previous year sales.

-From an investor perspective, innovation as a firm's long-term RandD investments could be a risk if it relates to long-term uncertain outcomes.
+From an investor perspective, innovation as a firm's long-term R&D investments could be a risk if it relates to long-term uncertain outcomes.
 This could generate high agency costs.

-Appropriate corporate governance mechanisms can affect the decision-making of managers and corporate RandD efforts.
-In addition, RandD efficiency is positively associated with ROA (Wu, Ting, Lin and Chang, 2020).
-In this study innovation is used as a mediator.
-Corporate innovation is measured through the ratio of research and development expenses to sales.
+Appropriate corporate governance mechanisms can affect the decision-making of managers and corporate R&D efforts.
+In addition, R&D efficiency is positively associated with ROA (Wu et al., 2020).
+In this study, innovation is used as a mediator.
+Corporate innovation is measured through the ratio of R&D expenses to sales.
 Table 2 presents the variables used in this study.